hengliusky/PRLMU/README.md

 # PRLMU

-This repository is for the paper, "**Progressive Residual Learning with Memory Upgrade for Ultrasound Image Blind Super-resolution**", which  is being submitted and awaiting review.
+This repository is for the paper, "**Progressive Residual Learning with Memory Upgrade for Ultrasound Image Blind Super-resolution**", which has been submitted and is awaiting review.
 ## Requirements

 + python: 3.8.3